mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/WORLD-GUIDE-STREET-LEVEL-DETAILS.md

 The tunnel slopes downward at a gentle angle.
 Every hundred feet, alcoves hold statues of dwarven ancestors—founders of clans, legendary kings, master craftsmen.
 Dwarves touch certain statues as they pass (prayer or respect, unclear which).

 The walls are carved with reliefs showing dwarven history: the first delving, wars with underground creatures, great works of craftsmanship.
-Some carvings are ancient—pre-Sundering, impossibly old.
+Some carvings are ancient—pre-Worldrend, impossibly old.

 After several hundred feet, the tunnel opens into a vast cavern—the First Deep Hall.